 Hello, this was to have posted yesterday, but I had some technical difficulties, so I apologize.
 Since I touched on papier mâché in last week’s installment, I will go into a little more detail in this one.
 Most everyone is familiar with the type that your kids do in elementary (and possibly middle) school where you blow up a balloon put the papier mâché over it and then pop the balloon leavingthe paper shell.
 It’s a pretty simply process and the results make you proud of your budding artist.
 It’s a little messy, but with the right containment (a good art teacher will be on top of this) it’s fairly simple toclean up.

-First, you need a fairly large space in which to do this, although one that is sufficient, but intimate (like a garage) can make for interesting camaraderie amongst those suckers…I mean wonderful friends, you coerce…oops, convince to help you.
+Now, let’s visit the scene of an adult papier mâché project where the result is much larger and ends up as a staging piece/prop for After Prom.First, you need a fairly large space in which to do this, although one that is sufficient, but intimate (like a garage) can make for interesting camaraderie amongst those suckers…I mean wonderful friends, you coerce…oops, convince to help you.
 Next ask permission –no scratch that – tell your husband that you are commandeering the garage for awhile, then run before he can say anything.
 If you want to maintain your relationship, be sure and supply drop cloths because it is messy.
 This is important in the event that you need said husband to build a frame or support for any of the large pieces you are constructing.

 It all starts with an idea and design, then a trip to Home Depot or your hardware supplier of choice.
 Items to obtain there: chicken wire and, if you don’t have them, gloves of at least the garden variety (if you don’t already have some) and at most leather.
 If you need a frame and don’t have scrap lumber lying around as I do, you may need a few boards.
 A staple gun is good to have too, for attaching wire to frame.
 Lastly, paint (cheap and preferably flat finish), in the color(s)your brilliant idea told you to use and brushes (rollers do not work unless the form is very smooth).